realJeremySun/first-web-game-lb4/blog/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 Space:
 ```

-Login IBM Cloud Container Registry.
+Login to IBM Cloud Container Registry.
 This is where we store our Docker image.

 ```
 ibmcloud cr login